fullstackslife/guild-scout-reports/DEPLOYMENT.md

 # Deployment Guide

-Complete instructions for deploying Guild Scout Reports to production.
+Complete instructions for deploying Warbot.app to production.

 ## Overview

-Guild Scout Reports can be deployed to multiple platforms:
+Warbot.app can be deployed to multiple platforms:

 1. **Vercel** ⭐ Recommended - Easiest setup
 2. **Docker** - For any platform (AWS, GCP, Azure, Digital Ocean)